rawakash66/Two-view-reconstruction/README.md

 * Store the projection matrix used for each image pairs into a list.
 * Take input points on each of the image that corresponds to the edges, between which our interest of angle lies
 * Reproject the 3D points using the projection matrix and input points chosen for each image pair.
-* Use vector algebra to calculate the angle between the 3D edges projected.
+* Use vector algebra to calculate the angle between the 3D projected edges.

 ## Google Colab Files
 | File Name | Colab Link |